 This is a family owned Canadian summer cottage ( sleeps 9) on Indian Lake in the heart of cottage country with 100' of lake frontage.
 It is located on a private road with about a dozen cottages that have been in the same families for years, near the scenic Chaffey's Locks.

 The area is known for its crystal clear lakes on the Rideau waterway system which recently celebrated the 175th anniversary of the opening of the Rideau Canal, North America's oldest continuously operating waterway.
-In 2007, the Rideau waterway system was designated a World Heritage Site by UNESCO and stretches from Ottawa to Kingston.
+The Rideau waterway system is designated a World Heritage Site by UNESCO and stretches from Ottawa to Kingston.

 There are 3 cottages, sleeps 9, one for living and entertaining and two cottages for sleeping.
 A two acre, beautiful, treed site has a rock garden and outdoor patio for barbequing, relaxing and bird watching.
 Of the five bedrooms: one bedroom has a cathedral ceiling with a queen bed, the second has a cathedral ceiling and a double bed (they share a full bathroom with tub), the third bedroom has two single beds with a private full bathroom, the fourth has a single bed with its own bathroom with shower and last (but not least) ‘Blue Heaven’ is the original cabin with two single beds, its own small blue cathedral ceiling and full bathroom with tiled shower.
 'Blue Heaven' is perfect for the folks or the kids !